How did the RAF win the Battle of Britain?

 The fall of France

-Following the evacuation of British and French troops from Dunkirk on the beaches of northern France, the British people were feeling very vulnerable.
+Following the dramatic evacuation of British and French troops from Dunkirk on the beaches of northern France in June 1940, Britain was the only country still fighting against Hitler.

-The fall of France to the Nazis in June 1940 left Britain as the only country still fighting against Hitler.
 It had only taken the German army ten months to control most of Western Europe.

-On the 16th June 1940, Hitler issued the Führer Directive No. 16, which outlined his plans for the invasion of Britain, codenamed Operation Sealion.
+On the 16th of June 1940, Hitler issued the Führer Directive No. 16, which outlined his plans for the invasion of Britain, codenamed Operation Sealion.

-Hitler began assembling his air forces, the Luftwaffe, on the airfields in Belgium and France.
+To support this initiative, Hitler began assembling his air forces, the Luftwaffe, on the airfields in Belgium and France.

-The Luftwaffe was tasked with preparing the way for a future landing of German troops by trying to nullify British air defences.
+These aircraft were tasked with preparing the way for a future landing of German troops by trying to nullify British air defences.

-Before the war, the Luftwaffe had 2,500 aircraft, while the British had 1,200.
-In addition, German pilots were much better trained.
+Rough estimates indicate that the Luftwaffe had around 2,500 aircraft, while the British had 1,200.

 British radar defences

-This system was able to detect incoming enemy aircraft and direct British fighter planes to intercept them.
-By Spring of 1940, there were over 50 radar bases built around Britain.
+It was hoped that this system was able to detect incoming enemy aircraft and help direct British fighter planes to intercept them.

-The Luftwaffe soon realised that they would need to destroy these radar stations if they were to stand any chance of success in Operation Sealion.
+As a result, the Luftwaffe soon realised that they would need to destroy these radar stations if they were to stand any chance of success in Operation Sealion.

-A new, sophisticated system of defence was built around these new radar sites, known as the Dowding System.
+In addition, a new, sophisticated system of defence was built around these new radar sites, known as the Dowding System.

-It was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the Royal Air Force (RAF).
+Named after the British Chief Air Marshall Hugh Dowding, this was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the Royal Air Force (RAF).

 The Channel Battles